tayyabktk2002/blog_management_system/README.md

 -  **Modern UI/UX** - Clean and intuitive user interface
 -  **Real-time Updates** - Dynamic content loading and updates

+> **Note:** Backend server is live and deployed.
+You can run just the frontend for testing.
+Only run the backend locally when you need to test backend functionality.

 ##  Project Structure

 ```